LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 conditions.[@DeCarlo1998; @SheuEtAl2008; @McCloyLee2015]  Reaction time was
 analyzed using linear mixed-effects regression (i.e., without a link function) but was otherwise similar to the analysis of response accuracy / sensitivity.
+Significance of predictors in the reaction time model was computed using F-tests and the Kenward-Roger approximation for degrees of freedom;
+significance in the sensitivity model was determined by likelihood ratio tests between models with and without the predictor of interest (as the Kenward-Roger approximation has not been demonstrated to work with non-normally-distributed response variables, i.e., when modeling probabilities).

 ### Analysis of pupil diameter
 Recordings of pupil diameter for each trial were epoched from −0.5 to 6 seconds,